glider4/Lorenz_RK4/README.md

 # Lorenz_RK4
-Estimating the Lorenz Problem using RK4, NumPy, and plotting with Matplotlib
+Estimating the Lorenz Problem using RK4, NumPy, and plotting with Matplotlib </br>

+This can be used with any sort of 3-ODE system of equations, but plotting Lorenz is just cool so I set it up for that.
+Enjoy...